checklist/checklist-support/docs/templates/templates.md

 ![](/assets/images/templates/templates-add.png)

-Give your template a name and click Create.
+Give your template a name, choose its type (read more about [view types](/checklists/checklist-views/)) and click Create.
 The new template will be created and open for editting.

-Note that the template name can be 1-500 long and contain any characters.
+Note that the template name can be 1-500 long and contain any character.

 ## Editing templates